bitmakerla/estela/docs/estela/installation/installation.md

 {% endtabs %}

 {: .note }
-Detailed installation guide can be found [here](https://kubernetes.io/docs/tasks/tools/){:target="_blank"}
+A detailed installation guide can be found [here](https://kubernetes.io/docs/tasks/tools/){:target="_blank"}

 #### Helm >= v3.9.x
 {: .no_toc}

 Helm is a package manager for Kubernetes.

-To install `Helm` you can use the following command-line code according your OS:
+To install `Helm` you can use the following command-line code according to your OS:

 {% tabs requirements %}
   {% tab requirements macOS %}